naparuba/tanuki-www/content/pages/docs/agent/checks.md

 provided.
 It is required that all checks have a unique ID per node, so if names might conflict then unique ID's should be provided.

-The `notes` field is opaque to Consul, but may be used for human readable descriptions.
+The `notes` field is opaque to XXX, but may be used for human readable descriptions.
 The field is set to any output that a script generates, and similarly the TTL update hooks can update the `notes` as well.

 To configure a check, either provide it as a `-config-file` option to the agent, or place it inside the `-config-dir` of the agent.
-The file must end in the ".json" extension to be loaded by Consul.
+The file must end in the ".json" extension to be loaded by XXX.
 Check definitions can also be updated by sending a `SIGHUP` to the agent.
 Alternatively, the check can be registered dynamically using the [HTTP API](/docs/agent/http.html).